ocean-data-qc/ocean-data-qc/README.md

 Since version 1.0 to 1.4.0, the application had no specific nor continuous funding for its development, having received partial support from [H2020-COMFORT](https://comfort.w.uib.no/) project and being also a contribution to WATER:iOS Interdisciplinary Thematic Platform [@WATER_IOS_CSIC](https://twitter.com/water_ios_csic)

-From 1.4.0 onwards is supported by **EURO GO-SHIP** (Grant #101094690), a EU-HORIZON project for _Developing a research infraestructure concept to support european hydrography_
+From 1.4.0 onwards is supported by **EURO GO-SHIP** (Grant #101094690), a EU-HORIZON project for _Developing a research infraestructure concept to support european hydrography_.
+Current development code is so hosted in https://github.com/EuroGO-SHIP/AtlantOS_QC, but installers will be provided here

 ## Installation

 It's not essential for this software to run, but in order to take advantage of the main functionalities of this software program it is absolutly recommended to have [GNU Octave](https://www.gnu.org/software/octave/) installed, as most parameter calculations relies on Octave/Matlab code.
-Installers can be found [here](https://www.gnu.org/software/octave/download.html)
+Installers can be found [here](https://www.gnu.org/software/octave/download.html).
+Latest version proven to work was 5.2, it can be downloaded from here: https://ftp.gnu.org/gnu/octave/

 ### Using built-in installers